 - Leave of Absence

 a.
 A leave of absence can only be granted to undergraduate students who were in good academic standing the semester prior to the leave as noted on the academic transcript for the previous full semester.
 A leave may also be granted for new students with no prior academic semester standing.
 Please refer to Section III-R for rules relating to good academic standing.
 Leaves of Absence are always enacted for future semesters.
 Should a student exit the University during a semester, the University defines that action as a Withdrawal (see 2 below).

 b.
-A student in good academic standing may apply to the Vice President for University Outreach and Student Affairs for a leave of absence.
+A student in good academic standing may apply to the Dean of Students or his/her designee for a leave of absence.
 For students who are seeking a Medical Leave of Absence see item 3.

 c.
 An approved leave provides the student with the right to return to Clarkson according to the readmission procedure (see III-P) and subject to any restrictions or requirements as may be imposed at the time of the leave.

 d.
 A Leave of Absence cannot exceed 2 consecutive semesters.

 e.
 Students considering a Leave of Absence are required to contact their SAS representative to discuss appropriate requirements for exit from the University.